+Potential Suitability

-Potential Suitability Conclusion The site is potentially capable of providing residential development taking account of site factors and constraints.
+Conclusion The site is potentially capable of providing residential development taking account of site factors and constraints.

 Availability

 Is the land in single ownership?
 Yes

 Site ownership status?
 Landowner

 Legal constraints?
 Not known

 Is there market interest in the site?
 Not known

 When would the site be available for development?
 Site is available immediately

-Achievability Phasing and delivery of the development The first dwellings could be completed on site 2011-16 Development period (assuming 400 per year, 9 years for 3,500 dwellings, or based on 2,267 dwellings, 6 years) Are there any market factors that would significantly affect deliverability?
-No. Are there any cost factors that would significantly affect deliverability?
-No, although there is potential for areas of contamination, as the site is previously military land/airfield.
-There will be significant infrastructure costs to provide improvements to the existing road network/create new links to A428, and to upgrade/increase capacity to the Uttons Drove STW and discharge into the Swavesey Drain catchment.
+Achievability Phasing and delivery of the development Updated August 2013 The promoter has indicated that: The first dwellings could be completed on site 2011-16 Development period (assuming 400 per year, 9 years for 3,500 dwellings, or based on 2,267 dwellings, 6 years) However based upon its experience of the development of large scale new settlements at Cambourne and Northstowe the Council considers there will be a greater lead-in for such a major development.
+An element of flexibility is also built into the plan by development starting a year later than it might otherwise do.
+The Local Plan assumes housing completions towards the middle of the plan period commencing in 2022/23 and extending well beyond 2031 at an average of 220 dwellings per year.

-Could issues identified be overcome?
-Yes Economic viability?
-For strategic scale sites (new settlements and large urban extensions) much depends upon the extent, cost and phasing of the infrastructure to be funded by the development, the amount of housing that can actually be accommodated on site, and the timing of its provision in relation to that of the accompanying infrastructure.
-Such variables are currently unknown or unclear and so the viability of such sites cannot be appraised at this time.
+Are there any market factors that would NIa significantly No. affect deliverability?
+Are there any cost factors No, although there is potential for areas of contamination, as the site that would is previously military land/airfield.
+There will be significant significantly infrastructure costs to provide improvements to the existing road affect network/create new links to A428, and to upgrade/increase capacity deliverability? of the Papworth Everard or other relevant STW and provide flood risk Updated August mitigation measures into the appropriate watercourse catchments.
+2013 Could issues Infrastructure requirements are capable of being overcome subject to identified be their cost and timing.
+The Council will explore the extent to which overcome? infrastructure requirements can be supported by the development of Updated August the site directly and the scope for external funding sources to 2013 contribute such as City Deal.
+Economic For strategic scale sites (new settlements and large urban viability? extensions) much depends upon the extent, cost and phasing of the infrastructure to be funded by the development, the amount of Updated August housing that can actually be accommodated on site, and the timing of 2013 its provision in relation to that of the accompanying infrastructure.